themediagrid.com, 47RT8V, DIRECT, 35d5010d7789b49d

 • Be alert of your surroundings.
 I learned coming from Brownsville to always be cautious of where you are.
 I know us gays love to look fabulous but when traveling to certain places we should be mindful of how we dress.
 This includes not having on too much jewelry and not wearing anything too flashy that will catch the wrong attention.
 Tourists are easily spotted by native residents and you don’t want to ever be a victim.

 • Find out which spots are LGBTQ+ friendly.
-Traveling is an exciting experience but being queer, trans, and non-binary can put you at risk of physical and verbal assault in some places.
+Traveling is an exciting experience but being queer, trans, non-binary can put you at risk of physical and verbal assault in some places.
 In certain countries, it’s actually a law to be homosexual.
-In the post “150 Worst (& Safest) Countries for LGBTQ+ Travel,” it’s mentioned which countries are safe and unsafe for LGBT persons of travelers.
+In the post “150 Worst (& Safest) Countries for LGBTQ+ Travel” it’s mentioned which countries are safe and unsafe for LGBT persons of travelers.
 Some of these spots aren’t as bad as depicted so I advise you to do your own research.

 Wrap up